run2000/Docker-Nagios/README.md

 #### Operating System

-This argument specifies the Ubuntu base image on top of which the rest of the image is built.
+This build argument specifies the Ubuntu base image on top of which the rest of the image is built.
 Change this at your own risk.

 | Build Arg | Default Value | Description |
 | ------- | ------- | ------ |